A Carbon Efficiency Estimator which measures the total amount of carbon a...

-Gift Focus magazine is the UK's leading bi-monthly trade publication for the giftware industry, distributed to independent retailers, high street multiples, department stores, garden centres, heritage outlets and all other gift stockists...read more
+Gift Focus magazine is the UK's leading bi-monthly trade publication for the giftware industry, distributed to independent retailers, high street multiples, department stores, e-tailers, garden centres, heritage outlets and all other gift stockists.

-Gift Focus magazine now incorporates Attire Accessories, which is aimed at fashion accessory buyers.
-Click here to visit the site.
+Now the magazine also incorporates Attire Accessories, which is aimed at fashion accessory buyers.
+Visit the Attire Accessories website.

 PS.
 If you have any news you would like to submit to this site or Gift Focus magazine, please email email@example.com

 The gifting gurus behind In A Matchbox are set to re-release its most popular product and this one will be hotter than ever.